 2010(23rd of Av, 5770): Israel Defense Forces analysts believe that the Lebanese sniper fire at the Israel-Lebanon border today , which killed Lt.
 Col. Dov Harari and seriously wounded Captain Ezra Lakia, was in fact an ambush planned by a Lebanese officer who was encouraged by his commanders.

 2010(23rd of Av, 5770): Family and friends of Dov Harari, affectionately called "Barry", who was killed in a military confrontation on the Israel-Lebanon border, said that Harari loved his country and the Israel Defense Forces, and that everyone who knew him loved him.

 2010(23rd of Av, 5770): A Jewish father of three was among the victims of a shooting rampage at a Connecticut beer warehouse.
-Louis Felder, the director of operations at the Hartford Distributors in Manchester, was one of eight people shot dead by an employee accused of stealing, who then killed himself.
-Felder was a member of the Young Israel of Stamford.
+Louis Felder, the director of operations at the Hartford Distributors in Manchester, was one of eight people shot dead this morning by an employee accused of stealing, who then killed himself.

 2010(23rd of Av, 5770): American Rabbi Bruce M. Cohen, who joined with Farhat Agbaria an Israeli Arab in found Interns for Peace passed away today at the age of 65.